 Bachelor of Computer Science

-In this three-year degree you can specialise by choosing from one of three majors or you can complete a ‘general’ degree by combining core subjects with any subjects offered by the University, for example, Psychology, Genetics, Geography, etc. The majors are:
+In this three-year degree you can specialise by choosing from one major or you can complete both majors for a broader coverage.
+The Bachelor of Computer Science has professional accreditation from the Australian Computer Society.
+The degree combines core subjects in Computational Science together with a range of subjects from other disciplines, such as Economics, Accounting, Genetics, Physics, Mathematics etc. The majors are:

 Bachelor of Computer Science with Honours

-The University of New England offers fully articulated programs which give qualified applicants the opportunity for study at three progressive levels:
+The University of New England offers a range of postgraduate programs which give qualified applicants the opportunity for study at three levels:

-The Master of Computer Science can include a one-semester research project and thesis.
-This allows students to proceed to a research Master degree or the degree of Doctor of Philosophy.
+The Master of Computer Science includes a one-trimester research thesis or information technology project.
+Graduates are able to apply for admission to candidature for a research Master degree or the degree of Doctor of Philosophy.

-These degrees are designed for those who do not have a computing background and who are seeking to achieve qualification in information technology.
+The following conversion degrees are designed for those who do not have a computing/programming background and who are seeking to achieve qualification in information technology.